viniciusddmoreira/viniciusddmoreira/README.md

 ### Hi there 👋
+My name is Vinícius Daniel, I'm currently a Computer Science student at the Federal University of Alfenas.

+- 🔭 I’m currently working on projects as a back-end developer, using C/C++ language to develop my university projects.
+- 🌱 I’m currently learning C# (.NET).
+I also want to know other languages like Dart (Flutter Framework), Python and other technologies necessary for my professional development.
+- 📫 How to reach me: viniciusdanielmoreira@gmail.com or <a href="linkedin.com/in/vinícius-moreira-02ab12210" target="_blank">Linkedin</a>.
+- ⚡ Fun fact: I like going to the gym and watching series/movies.

 <!--
 **viniciusddmoreira/viniciusddmoreira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.